WuTheFWasThat/midnighttherapy/README.md

 into the Javascript console.

+There are a few options to make this even easier:

+1. (RECOMMENDED:) Use Tampermonkey (Chrome) or Greasemonkey (Firefox) so that it will load automatically when you visit the site.

-To make this even easier, make it a bookmarklet.
+2. Make it a bookmarklet.
 That is, create a bookmark with the address:

 `javascript: $.getScript('https://raw.github.com/WuTheFWasThat/midnighttherapy/master/pathery-full.js')`